 Executive Assistant - Plusgrade

-I have not always been in administration, but I have always worked "for" people!
+I have not always worked in business administration, but I have always worked “for” people!
 I spent almost 12 years as an HR generalist in retail.
 Then I traveled abroad.
-When I returned, I worked for 5 years in a large accounting firm as an assistant and practice coordinator.
+When I returned, I worked for five years at a large accounting firm as an assistant and practice coordinator.

 I have always enjoyed taking care of people, organizing them, simplifying their lives and making them happy.

-I find it stimulating to be involved in a project with other people who do the same profession and to be able to share my experience with people of different backgrounds and professional levels.
-I wish such a program had existed when I started in administration!
+I find it exciting to be involved in a project with other people who share the same profession and to be able to talk about my experience with people of different backgrounds and professional levels.
+I wish a program like this had existed when I started in administration!

 Executive Director - JAG, an LGBT+ organization

-In the administrative field for over 7 years, I have worked in different areas as an executive assistant and coordinator.
-Events, communications and administration are my 3 areas of expertise.
+With over seven years of experience in the administrative field, I have worked in different spheres as an executive assistant and coordinator.
+Events, communications and administration are my three areas of expertise.
 With me, there are only solutions.

-I am passionate about the position of assistant because it is a profession without limits where you can put forward many of your skills!
+I am passionate about the position of assistant because it is a profession with no limits, where you can really put your skills to good use!

-Every role and challenge is different and the confidence of a manager in his or her assistant is a great professional reward.
+Every role and challenge is different, and a manager’s confidence in his or her assistant is a great professional reward.

-I would like to be involved as a jury member for this second edition of the mentoring program because, having been a mentee myself, I take the success of this initiative to heart and I want to emphasize the importance of the good duo formed between mentee and mentor.
-This is what makes this program and this type of position so different, the right "match" is the key to success!
+I wanted to be a jury member for this third edition of the mentoring program because, having been a mentee myself, I take the success of this initiative to heart and I want to highlight the importance of a solid relationship between the mentor and mentee.
+This is what makes this program and this type of position so different: the right “match” is the key to success!

 President and founder - L'indispensable recrutement

 My career path is quite atypical.
 I graduated from HEC in accounting, but I quickly realized that it was not for me.
-So I started working for a recruitment firm in which I took under my wing the mandates concerning the positions of Assistants.
-Developing day after day a particular interest for this profession, I decided to create my own firm dedicated 100% to the recruitment of Executive Assistants.
-Today, I can say that for the past 8 years, through my company, I have been working with all kinds of passionate and exciting women.
+So I started working for a recruitment firm, where I took charge of projects involving assistant positions.
+With my interest for the profession growing day after day, I decided to create my own firm dedicated exclusively to the recruitment of executive assistants.
+Today, I can say that over the past eight years, I have been working with all kinds of passionate and exciting women through my company.

-It is only natural for me to get involved in this innovative project.
-My company works every day to make the Assistant profession shine and I believe that your interest in the mentoring activity has convinced me of its importance.
+It was only natural for me to get involved in this innovative project.
+My company works every day to make the assistant profession shine, and I believe that your interest in mentoring has convinced me even more of its importance.

-Indispensable team works on various types of mandates.
-From SMEs to large corporations, from the financial sector to the artistic sector, the market holds no secrets for me.
-I believe I have key knowledge and an external and neutral vision that will allow me to create the best mentor/mentee duos.
+The Indispensable Recruitment team tackles different types of mandates.
+From SMBs to large corporations, from the financial sector to the arts, the marketplace holds no secrets for me.
+I believe I have critical knowledge and an objective, outsider’s view that will allow me to form the best mentor/mentee partnerships.